 In this section of the blog, you can find information and opinions about car sales in the United States.
 Stay up-to-date with which cars are selling the best and what we think future models will do.

 * Do you want to know more about a car sales in a certain market?
 Or do you want an analysis of car sales in a certain car market?
 Let me know and I will write about it!

 * Do you want to write about car sales in your country/continent?
 Be my guest, send in your article and I will publish it!

-Sales in the US Mid-sized Sports segment fell by 11.5% to 110,646 in the first half of 2018, as the segment’s moderate decline continued unabated, with the big three muscle cars (Ford Mustang, Chevrolet Camaro, Dodge Challenger) remaining unchanged in 2018.
-While the second half of the year will see the release of the new [Read more…]
+Sales in the US Mid-sized Sports segment fell by 8.6% to 98,360 in the first half of 2019, a slightly slower rate of decline than the 10.6% the segment recorded in 2018, but a substantial fall nonetheless.
+Much of this is driven by the big three US muscle cars (Ford Mustang, Chevrolet Camaro, Dodge Challenger), which continue in the market [Read more…]

 Only new Hyundai Veloster prevents segment from a serious sales decline

 Sales in the US Small Sports segment fell by 0.8% to 18,305 in the first half of 2019, which on first glance may suggest that the segment is holding steady.
 This, however, would be greatly misleading.
 In fact, the only model to see positive growth is the hugely popular (by segment standards) new Hyundai Veloster, whereas the rest of the models [Read more…]

 Segment sales surge on the back of great performances from Escalade, X7 and G-Class